visier/connector-python/README.md

 VISIER_APIKEY=the-api-key-issued-by-visier
 ```

-Create an OAuth authentication object as per the following snippet:
+Create an OAuth authentication object as described in the following snippet:
 ```python
 from dotenv import dotenv_values from visier.connector import VisierSession, make_auth